Hola mi Gente,

 In a similar vein, most teenaged boys masturbate regularly yet hear not a word from their parents about this crucially important sexual behavior.
 Most parents I have known would rather commit hara kiri than openly discussing masturbatory pleasure with their children.

-Our schools teach our children how to paint, make music, play sports, and learn about their bodies in countless non-erotic ways, but neglect erotic education.
+Our schools teach (or at least used to) our children how to paint, make music, play sports, and learn about their bodies in countless non-erotic ways, but neglect erotic education.
 The focus of sex education in our culture, interestingly enough, is almost entirely predicated on avoiding disease and pregnancy.
-The issue of teaching creative ways to experience pleasure is off the table -- completely unknown.
+The issue of teaching creative ways to experience pleasure is off the table -- completely.
 The consequence of all this is that most people reach adulthood profoundly ignorant about sex, especially its pleasure potential.
 Consider masturbation, a sexual act that risks no sexual disease or unwanted pregnancy.
 Tens of millions of people in our culture are uncomfortable with it.
 The most comprehensive survey of U.S. sexual behavior reports that half of the people who masturbate feel guilty about it.
 The researchers believe this percentage underestimates the actual number of people who feel negative about masturbation because those who are highly uncomfortable with it stop masturbating.

 Our behavior with our sexual partners also reflects a sexual ambivalence.
 The average sexual encounter is quick and often routine.
 Sexual surveys indicate that though there are unlimited opportunities for sex, “… couples level off at about 1 hour a week, four hours a month, or the equivalent of about six 8-hour days a year.”
 This is certainly not a picture of much sexual action.

 You might be thinking that all this doesn’t pertain to you, my reader.
 I hear it all the time, “Not me, Eddie.”
+Bullshit.

 All of this is not accidental.
 Like the shameful and immoral institution of slavery (and racism), erotophobia happens for a reason.
-It exists and is passed on because powerful forces drive it and so so in order to socially control the masses.
+It exists and is passed on because powerful forces drive it and in order to socially control the masses.

 Yeah, sex is good for you… what a concept.